purescript/documentation/Differences-from-Haskell.md

 ## Prelude/base

 There is no implicit `Prelude` import in PureScript, the `Prelude` module is just like any other.
-Also, no libraries are distrubted with the compiler at all.
+Also, no libraries are distributed with the compiler at all.

 The generally accepted "standard" `Prelude` is the [`purescript-prelude`](https://github.com/purescript/purescript-prelude) library.